 2. Take The Uniform CPA Exam

-After you have completed at least 120 semester hours of education, including the 24 hour accounting concentration, and obtained a bachelor’s degree, you are eligible to sit for the Uniform CPA Exam.
+After you have earned your bachelor’s degree (completing 120 semester hours of college credit, including 24 hours in the accounting concentration), you are eligible to sit for the Uniform CPA Exam.
 (You must still complete the remainder of your education to total at least 150 semester hours prior to applying for Pennsylvania CPA licensure).

 a.
 Apply to take the Uniform CPA Exam directly through the National Association of State Boards of Accountancy’s (NASBA) CPA Examination Services (CPAES).
 You may submit your application directly online or a hard copy application may be downloaded via form located here.